Will I need to wear a mask on public transport and planes after 19 July?

 The aim is to “enable people to make informed decisions about how to manage the risk to themselves and others”.

-But the latest announcement adds: “To help reduce the spread of Covid19, published guidance will advise that wearing a face covering will reduce your risk and the risk to others, where you come into contact with people you don’t normally meet in enclosed and crowded spaces.”
+But the latest announcement adds: “To help reduce the spread of Covid19, published guidance will advise that wearing a face covering will reduce your risk and the risk to others.”

-Scotland, Wales and Northern Ireland will make their own decisions, and in any case have different mask rules – in Scotland, for example, only under 5s are exempt from wearing face coverings.
+In Scotland, Nicola Sturgeon has said that the mandatory wearing of face masks in public settings “will remain in place, not just now but, in all likelihood, for some time to come”.

 You should follow the rules that apply in the country you are in.
-For example if you are on a train from England to Wales or Scotland, you should wear a mask at least during the segment outside England.
+For example if you are on a train from England to Scotland, you should wear a mask at least during the segment within Scotland.

-What do ministers say?
+What do politicians say?

-The health secretary, Sajid Javid, told BBC Today: “I will carry a mask with me for the foreseeable future.
+Initially the health secretary, Sajid Javid, said: “I will carry a mask with me for the foreseeable future.
 I think that’s the sensible thing to do.
 If I’m in a crowded, enclosed space, I will wear a mask.

 “If I was on a crowded Tube, I would wear a mask.
 But if I was on the West Coast main line going up to my constituency [Bromsgrove in the West Midlands] and it’s late at night and there’s about three people in the carriage, even if it said, ‘We recommend a mask,’ I wouldn’t wear a mask.